Fitoussi/geo-my-wp/readme.txt

 * Shortcode for single location - displays map of a single location.
 * Shortcode for user's location- display the user's location everywhere on the template.
 Can choose between zipcode or city. and can choose if to display user's name when logged in.

-Shortcode builder in the admin settings make it easier to build you own search form.
-And you can build as many as you wish.
+Forms builder in the admin settings make it easier to build you own forms; And you can build as many as you wish.

 * Choose between post type or buddypress shortcose.
 * Post type Forms accept single or multiple post types that will appear in a dropdown menu.